ianozsvald/data_science_delivered/README.md

         -   keep features human-readable to ease debugging

         -   tokenising a lower-cased string with whitespace tokenisation and unigrams gets you a long way

+        - for two-class text classification (e.g. spam, "is user of typeX") the following configuration is a sane base-case starting point:
+            - assumption - normal-human-possible classification task (i.e. one with lots of redundancy that a regular human can easily solve)
+            - lowercased, uni-decoded unigram features
+            - bag of words (i.e. without order or frequency counts)
+            - Bernulli Naive Bayes (by default scikit learn's BNB takes care of unbalanced data sets)
+            - maybe just use a dummy classifier that uses some regular expressions (i.e. driven by human insight rather than ML) for a super-easy-to-diagnose classification approach
+            - don't be in a rush to go to complex models and features sets until you know why you need the complexity
+            - tfidf scaling is useful for variable length documents (e.g. pages of wikipedia text) but if your text is roughly the same length (e.g. tweets) then scaling is less useful

 -   building useful tools